-As accounting officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the reviewer; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;
+- the work of the appointee; - the financial management and governance self-assessment process; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the the Audit and Risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the the Audit and Risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 13 December 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 14 December 2023 and signed on their behalf by: